Skip to content

 Where to focus action

-However check the Viewer (See Mapping) to see if your green space or garden is in a High Opportunity Area.
+Focus action everywhere!
+Wildlife-rich green spaces and gardens are needed across Devon.
+However, check the LNRS Viewer to see if your green space or garden is in a High Opportunity Area.
 If it is, where possible carry out the actions set out for that area.

 3. Inspiration